ecen740tamu/ecen740tamu.github.io/_navigation/projects.md

 #### Compute Resources at TAMU

 - ECEN offers academic cluster for students [ECEN Cluster](https://tamuengr.atlassian.net/wiki/spaces/helpdesk/pages/2115403777/Olympus+Cluster+Information)
+ - Following are the steps to run experiments in the cluster.
+    1. Ssh using vscode
+    2. Request resource, and choose right partition and qos
+    3. Import your files, and create a python env and kick start experiments
+    4. Following commands help

 ```bash
 # ssh to the ece cluster